Teradata/design-system/product/principles/language-and-tone.md

 We do not use title case.
 Page titles, actions, modal titles, etc should use sentence case.
 Sentence case capitalizes the first letter of the first word.

-Buttons in Google's Material Design use all caps.
+Buttons in use all caps.
 This is a specific design exception that breaks the above rule.

 For more, review [Making a case for letter case](https://medium.com/@jsaito/making-a-case-for-letter-case-19d09f653c98).